Japan and Philippines agree to work toward free and open Indo-Pacific | The Japan Times

 Facing territorial disputes with China in the East and South China seas, respectively, Japan and the Philippines call themselves “strategic partners.”

 Abe and Duterte also agreed to cooperate in achieving North Korea’s denuclearization by implementing U.N.
-Security Council resolutions and resolving the issue of Pyongyang’s abductions of Japanese nationals in the 1970s and 1980s, the Japanese Foreign Ministry said.
+Security Council resolutions and resolving Pyongyang’s abductions of Japanese nationals in the 1970s and 1980s, the Japanese Foreign Ministry said.

 He visited China in late April for a forum on Beijing’s massive “Belt and Road” infrastructure development initiative.